ShanePAustin/pands-project2021/README.md

 A box plot is a way of summarizing a set of data measured on an interval scale.
 The ends of the box are the upper and lower quartiles, and the median is marked by a vertical line inside the box.
 The “whiskers” identify the outliers.

+The image belwo shows the boxplots of the three individual species of Iris split over the 4 mearsured variables.

 ![alt text](https://github.com/ShanePAustin/pands-project2021/blob/main/Plots/boxPlots.png "Box Plot")

+This was created using Seaborn with the full code shown here:

 ```python
     boxPlot, axes = plt.subplots(1,4, figsize=(16,8))